Okerew/Neural-Web/README.md

 - #### `freeMoralCompass(MoralCompass *compass)` : Frees the memory allocated for the moral compass.
 Releases the memory used by the moral compass.

+### Emotion system

+- #### `void freeEmotionalSystem(EmotionalSystem *system) `: Frees the memory allocated for the emotional system.
+Releases the memory used by the emotional system.

+- #### `void printEmotionalState(EmotionalSystem *system) `: Prints the current emotional state of the network.
+Displays the emotional state of the network, including love, hate, cognitive impact, and emotional regulation.

+- #### `void detectEmotionalTriggers(EmotionalSystem *system, Neuron *neurons, float *target_outputs, int num_neurons, unsigned int timestamp) `: Detects emotional triggers in the network.
+Identifies and responds to emotional triggers, such as love, hate, cognitive impact, and emotional regulation.

+- #### `void applyEmotionalProcessing(EmotionalSystem *system, Neuron *neurons, int num_neurons, float *input_tensor, float learning_rate, float plasticity) `: Applies emotional processing to the network.
+Adjusts the network's weights and biases based on emotional triggers and emotional state.

+- #### `float calculateEmotionalBias(EmotionalSystem *system, float *input, int input_size) `: Calculates the emotional bias based on the emotional state and input.
+Computes the emotional bias for the given input and emotional state.

+- #### `void updateEmotionalMemory(EmotionalSystem *system)` : Updates the emotional memory of the network.
+Adds new emotional memories to the memory system and updates the emotional memory index.

+- #### `void triggerEmotion(EmotionalSystem *system, int emotion_type, float trigger_strength, unsigned int timestamp)` : Triggers an emotional response in the network.
+Activates a specific emotional response in the network.
 ### Utility Functions

 - #### `getCurrentTime()` : Returns the current time.
 Provides the current date and time.